 That is why there is a generally accepted practice that developers share their output with their peers by integrating it with a common repository several times a day.
 This rapid code merging reveals issues and aberrations before the end of an iteration so that timely steps can be taken to fix them.
 CI helps programming teams avoid stepping on one another’s code and prevent integration issues.

 Many Agile development teams turn to CI solutions, as they not only automate code sharing and merging but also report if anything has gone wrong.
 This makes automated build tools in Agile tools indispensable in preventing a break of a ready build.
-Also, as these solutions minimize manual testing efforts, they are often considered test automation instruments, because they allow to check the code against a larger code base.
+Also, as these solutions minimize manual testing efforts, they are often considered test automation instruments, because they allow checking the code against a larger codebase.

 The major advantage of these instruments is that they make a significant contribution to the software quality by the revealing of possible defects earlier for their timely elimination.
 The users derive the following benefits as well: